-Smith called City Mission’s Chief Financial Officer, Denny Kennedy.
+Smith called his long-time friend, City Mission’s Chief Financial Officer, Denny Kennedy.
 They had worked together years ago when Kennedy was the CFO at Smith’s company.
-“We had kept in touch over the years, and he told me when he started working at the Mission.”

-When Smith and Kennedy first brought the idea to City Mission’s President/CEO Dean Gartland, his first thought was, “what a tremendous idea.
+When Smith and Kennedy brought the idea to City Mission’s President/CEO Dean Gartland, his first thought was, “what a tremendous idea.
 This can be a win-win for everyone involved.
-I was excited to see how this idea can be implemented.
-We started working right away to make this idea into a reality.”
+We started working right away to make this idea a reality.”

 “Really, all I had was an idea,” said Smith.
 “All the credit goes to the folks who went out and made it happen.
 I couldn’t believe how fast it all came together and how passionate everyone at the Mission was to get this going.”

 Smith made an initial donation to City Mission, and the Heroes Fighting Hunger program was born.
-City Mission used the funds to purchase meals from local restaurants for the 160 homeless residents living on their campus.
-So far, the Mission has supported eleven local restaurants, purchasing approximately 400 meals from each establishment, and those meals have provided lunches and dinners for City Mission residents throughout the months of January, February, and now into March.
+City Mission used the funds to purchase meals from local restaurants for the homeless residents living on their campus.
+So far, the program has supported 15 local restaurants and provided over 7500 total meals for City Mission residents throughout the months of January, February, and now into March.

-“This is just such a great idea.
-It’s a massive win-win for restaurants struggling with lowered revenue due to COVID-19, and for our residents here at the Mission as well,” said City Mission’s Chief Development Officer, Dr. Sally Mounts, who joined the program early on and quickly jumped into action.
+“This is just a massive win-win for restaurants struggling with lowered revenue due to COVID-19, and for our residents here at the Mission as well,” said City Mission’s Chief Development Officer, Dr. Sally Mounts, who joined the program early on and quickly jumped into action.

 Mounts reached out to generous donors in the community, and using Smith’s initial donation as a matching gift, was able to raise even more money for the cause.
-Donors to the new program include: Brian and Karen Shanahan, Mike and Kathy Makripodis, Jon Halpern of Pineapple Payments, and others.
+Major donors to the new program include: Brian and Karen Shanahan, Mike and Kathy Makripodis, Jon Halpern of Pineapple Payments, and others.